-You might not be ready for winter, but your snow blower should be.
+Is your snow blower ready for winter?
 These important snow blower maintenance tips will make sure your machine is ready for the white stuff.

-Winter is just around the corner.
-Be ready before the first storm hits by performing some routine maintenance on your snow blower now.
+Be ready before the next snow storm hits by performing some routine maintenance on your snow blower now.
 Amanda Campana, Craftsman product manager for Sears, offers this checklist of what to do before the first snowstorm.